Aetna Coverage

 BMI not documented Common Denial

-Missing prior authorization Common Denial
+Missing pre-approval Common Denial

-Weight-related comorbidity not documented Common Denial
+Weight-related health condition not documented Common Denial

 Step Therapy Requirements